HannahVMeyer/dotfiles/README.md

 # .files

-Pronounced <em>/'dɒtːfaɪlz/</em>.
-My repository of configuration files to be shared between different working machines.
+Repository of configuration files to be shared between different working machines.

+Adapted from klmr's dotfiles repository: git@github.com:klmr/.files

+# klmr's README
-For organisational purposes they are kept *separate* from the actual home directory, and inside a (conveniently hidden) folder `.files`.
+For organisational purposes dotfiles are kept *separate* from the actual home directory, and inside a (conveniently hidden) folder `.files`.

 Deployment happens via `./deploy`.
 This will read a local configuration file